Digital Realty Trust, Inc. (NYSE:DLR) is Barry Investment Advisors LLC’s 10th Largest Position

 A number of other hedge funds have also modified their holdings of the business.
 Pinnacle Financial Partners Inc. increased its stake in Digital Realty Trust by 124.6% in the 1st quarter.
 Pinnacle Financial Partners Inc. now owns 89,995 shares of the real estate investment trust’s stock worth $12,675,000 after buying an additional 49,932 shares in the last quarter.
 Lantz Financial LLC boosted its holdings in shares of Digital Realty Trust by 4.0% during the 1st quarter.
 Lantz Financial LLC now owns 10,549 shares of the real estate investment trust’s stock valued at $1,486,000 after purchasing an additional 408 shares during the last quarter.
 Gilman Hill Asset Management LLC boosted its holdings in shares of Digital Realty Trust by 8.0% during the 1st quarter.
 Gilman Hill Asset Management LLC now owns 2,435 shares of the real estate investment trust’s stock valued at $343,000 after purchasing an additional 180 shares during the last quarter.
 Beech Hill Advisors Inc. boosted its holdings in shares of Digital Realty Trust by 22.8% during the 1st quarter.
 Beech Hill Advisors Inc. now owns 26,880 shares of the real estate investment trust’s stock valued at $3,786,000 after purchasing an additional 4,985 shares during the last quarter.
 Finally, Harbor Investment Advisory LLC boosted its holdings in shares of Digital Realty Trust by 1.3% during the 1st quarter.
 Harbor Investment Advisory LLC now owns 6,695 shares of the real estate investment trust’s stock valued at $943,000 after purchasing an additional 85 shares during the last quarter.
 Institutional investors and hedge funds own 96.10% of the company’s stock.

+DLR has been the subject of several research reports.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Digital Realty Trust from $170.00 to $165.00 and set a “buy” rating for the company in a report on Tuesday, February 16th.
+Wolfe Research initiated coverage on shares of Digital Realty Trust in a report on Thursday, March 18th.
+They set a “peer perform” rating for the company.
+Raymond James lowered their price target on shares of Digital Realty Trust from $175.00 to $168.00 and set a “strong-buy” rating for the company in a report on Tuesday, February 16th.
+They noted that the move was a valuation call.
+TheStreet raised shares of Digital Realty Trust from a “c+” rating to a “b-” rating in a report on Monday, February 22nd.
+Finally, Mizuho raised their price objective on shares of Digital Realty Trust from $157.00 to $163.00 and gave the stock a “buy” rating in a research note on Wednesday.
+Five equities research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has assigned a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and a consensus price target of $162.22.

-In other news, EVP Dyer Corey sold 867 shares of the business’s stock in a transaction dated Wednesday, March 10th.
+In related news, EVP Dyer Corey sold 867 shares of the company’s stock in a transaction dated Wednesday, March 10th.
 The shares were sold at an average price of $135.02, for a total transaction of $117,062.34.
-Following the completion of the sale, the executive vice president now owns 9,478 shares of the company’s stock, valued at $1,279,719.56.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, insider Cindy Fiedelman sold 1,024 shares of the business’s stock in a transaction dated Friday, January 29th.
-The stock was sold at an average price of $143.83, for a total transaction of $147,281.92.
+Following the completion of the sale, the executive vice president now owns 9,478 shares of the company’s stock, valued at approximately $1,279,719.56.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, insider Cindy Fiedelman sold 1,024 shares of the company’s stock in a transaction dated Friday, January 29th.
+The shares were sold at an average price of $143.83, for a total transaction of $147,281.92.
 Following the sale, the insider now directly owns 1,024 shares of the company’s stock, valued at approximately $147,281.92.
 The disclosure for this sale can be found here.
 Insiders sold 55,780 shares of company stock valued at $7,466,129 in the last ninety days.
 0.61% of the stock is owned by corporate insiders.

-DLR has been the subject of several research reports.
-TheStreet raised shares of Digital Realty Trust from a “c+” rating to a “b-” rating in a report on Monday, February 22nd.
-Wolfe Research initiated coverage on shares of Digital Realty Trust in a report on Thursday, March 18th.
-They set a “peer perform” rating for the company.
-Evercore ISI initiated coverage on shares of Digital Realty Trust in a report on Wednesday, March 17th.
-They set an “in-line” rating and a $145.00 price objective for the company.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of Digital Realty Trust from $170.00 to $165.00 and set a “buy” rating for the company in a report on Tuesday, February 16th.
-Finally, Mizuho increased their price target on shares of Digital Realty Trust from $157.00 to $163.00 and gave the company a “buy” rating in a report on Wednesday.
-Five research analysts have rated the stock with a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the company.
-The company has an average rating of “Buy” and a consensus price target of $162.22.

 DLR opened at $150.94 on Wednesday.
 Digital Realty Trust, Inc. has a fifty-two week low of $124.65 and a fifty-two week high of $165.49.
 The company has a debt-to-equity ratio of 0.74, a quick ratio of 0.71 and a current ratio of 0.71.
 The company has a fifty day moving average of $138.87 and a two-hundred day moving average of $140.86.
 The stock has a market capitalization of $42.43 billion, a price-to-earnings ratio of 61.36, a PEG ratio of 3.01 and a beta of 0.10.